-- 1. Heat the rapeseed oil in a pan over a gentle heat, then add the Chinese leaves and peas. - 2.
-Put the pan lid on and cook without browning for 5 minutes, stirring occasionally. - 3.
+- 1. Heat the rapeseed oil in a pan over a gentle heat, then add the Chinese leaves and peas - 2.
+Put the pan lid on and cook without browning for five minutes, stirring occasionally - 3.
 Add the water and stock, then bring to the boil and simmer for 15 minutes.
-Cool it a little. - 4.
-Using a blender or food processor, whizz until completely smooth, stir in chopped mint and season to taste. - S. Reheat gently and garnish with cream and mintsprigs.
-Or to serve cold, chill for around 11⁄2 to 2 hours and garnish just before serving.
-49 Pea and Mint Soup
+Cool it a little - 4.
+Using a blender or food processor, whizz until completely smooth.
+Stir in chopped mint and season to taste - 5.
+Reheat gently and garnish with cream and springs of mint.
+To serve cold, chill for around 11⁄2 to 2 hours and garnish just before serving.